Volunteering New Zealand has published a number of reports of interest to the community and voluntary sector in New Zealand.

 Overview Paper on the State of Volunteering

-This important contribution to the New Zealand literature on volunteering is a report written by Volunteering New Zealand and the Department of Internal Affairs.
+This important contribution to the New Zealand literature on volunteering is a report written by a Volunteering New Zealand reference group, with the support of the Department of Internal Affairs

 The report contains:

 - The current state of volunteering and volunteer-involving organisations

 - Issues affecting volunteering in New Zealand

 - The decline in volunteer hours